 With direct access from the stabling are two sizeable turnout enclosures.
 The facilities also include a 40m x 30m manège with a Martin Collins CLOPF fibre surface, enclosed by gravel boards and raised lawned bunds to three sides.

-A charming 4 bedroom country property with adjoining 3 bedroom annexe, land and equestrian facilities.
+A charming 4 bedroom country property with adjoining 3 bedroom annexe, equestrian facilities and land extending to approximately 5 acres.

 - Situated in a stunning semi-rural setting on the fringe of the attractive hamlet of Cuddington